 As shown in the above figure, Layups are organized hierarchically in containers to reduce complexity.
 The user can view Number of stacks, layers, sub-layers, chains, patches in the Property editor window.

 The next (hierarchically) lower level is called Stack.
 Stack is the first branch of Laminate.
 The user can create any number of stacks depending on the model under Laminate.
-Click right on Laminate
+Click right on Laminate and then click on Createpatchstack.

 Stack is a collection of several (partially) overlapping layers.

 Advancing further down the hierarchy, the next lower level after Stack is layers.
 There can be any number of layers under one Stack.
 A layer describes a layup of multiple patches that can be defined by common properties.
-To create a layer, right click on the created stack Patch stack 1
+To create a layer, right click on the created stack Patchstack1 and select Createpatchlayer from the context menu.

 Let us understand the Property window of Patch Layer in detail:

-- Type
+Type

 Shows the type of entity selected above by the user.
 It would be Patch layer in this case.

-- Name
+Name

 Shows name of the layer.
 The user can rename or delete by right-clicking on the layer.

-- Surface
+Surface

 Select previously extracted surface from the drop-down menu.
 Note that only one type of surface could be selected under one type of layer.

-- Patch type
+Patch type

 Within this option, the user can select previously created patch types.
 Only one type of patch can be selected per layer.

-- System
+System

-You can select a previously imported or manually created coordinate system for this layer.
-If you choose to keep the Default system, a system similar to the global coordinate system shown in the viewer is used.
-Be aware that not all methods of master or slave curve creation require a coordinate system.
+a system similar to the global coordinate system shown in the viewer is used.
+Be aware that not all methods of master or slave curve creation

-- Master curve definition
+Master curve definition

 The Master curve is the reference curve for the creation of Slave curves.
 There are multiple ways to create a Master curve.
 See Master curve definition for details.

-- Slave curve definition
+Slave curve definition

 Slave curves define the orientation of the patches to be created.
 For this purpose, the start and end point of each patch lies (at least initially) on a Slave curve.
 See Slave curve definition for details.